 Hepatitis E is relatively common in developing countries where it is spread through contaminated food and water.
 Healthy people often do not get very sick, generally clear the infection and often never know that they had it.
 However, blood recipients could become very ill.
-We do not know how often Hepatitis E occurs in Canada, and we will be testing donors for Hepatitis E in the study for babesiosis (see section above).
+We do not know how often Hepatitis E occurs in Canada, and are testing donors for Hepatitis E on stored samples from the study for babesiosis (see section above).